 Parents are often surprised at the amount of merit money available to students.
-However, only if the parent is realistic re their student’s academic achievements and list of schools.
+However, the parent needs to be realistic regarding their student’s academic achievements and list of schools.

 Private Scholarships Don’t Pay For College – Do the math.
 The average award range is $500 – $1000 for one year only.
 With a 10% “win” rate, students need to apply to over 250 scholarships to make a dent.

 Pick The Right Schools – Your student’s academic index should be in the top 10%.
 Don’t expect merit scholarships if your excellent student is not substantially better than most of the other students applying.